DotanTalitman/AngularTutorial/README.md

 # AngularTutorial
-Angular 2-4 tutorial step by step
+Angular 2-4 tutorial step by step.

 ### This tutorial will be from zero ,we will walk step by step from scratch!!